flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchDetectSyntax
-### Inspects the text of a batch of documents for the syntax and part of speech of the words in the document and returns information about them.
-For more information, see <a>how-syntax</a>.
+> Inspects the text of a batch of documents for the syntax and part of speech of the words in the document and returns information about them.
+For more information, see <a>how-syntax</a>.<br/>

 #### Input Parameters
 * `Action` - _required_